Robert Caro: Life and career

 Caro was born in New York City, the son of Jewish parents Celia (née Mendelow), born in New York, and Benjamin Caro, born in Warsaw, Poland.
 He grew up on Central Park West at 94th Street.
 His father, a businessman, spoke Yiddish as well as English, but he did not speak either very often.
 He was "very silent," Caro said, and became more so after Caro's mother died, after a long illness, when Robert was 11.
 It was his mother's deathbed wish that he should go to the Horace Mann School, an exclusive private school in the Riverdale section of The Bronx.
 As a student there, Caro translated an edition of his school newspaper into Russian and mailed 10,000 copies to students in the USSR.
 Graduating in 1953, he went on to Princeton University, where he majored in English.
 He became managing editor of The Daily Princetonian, second to Johnny Apple, later a prominent editor at The New York Times.

 His writings, both in class and out, had been lengthy since his years at Horace Mann.
 A short story he wrote for The Princeton Tiger, the school's humor magazine, took up almost an entire issue.
 His 235-page long senior thesis on existentialism in Hemingway, titled "Heading Out: A Study of the Development of Ernest Hemingway's Thought", was so long, Caro claims, that the university's English department subsequently established a maximum length for senior theses by its students, named "the Caro rule".
 He graduated cum laude in 1957.

 According to a 2012 New York Times Magazine profile, "Caro said he now thinks that Princeton, which he chose because of its parties, was one of his mistakes, and that he should have gone to Harvard.
-Princeton in the mid-1950s was hardly known for being hospitable towards the Jewish community, and though Caro says he did not personally suffer from anti-Semitism, he saw plenty of students who did."
+Princeton in the mid-1950s was hardly known for being hospitable towards the Jewish community, and though Caro says he did not personally suffer from antisemitism, he saw plenty of students who did."
 He had a sports column in the Princetonian and also wrote for the Princeton Tiger humor magazine.